David Haigh is an entrepreneur, sports financier, lawyer and philanthropist.

 David’s case was supported by leading charity Human Rights Watch who called for David’s immediate release and the charges to be dropped in 2016 in this press release.
 He was also supported by Prisoners Abroad, Detained in Dubai, International Campaign for Freedom in the UAE and countless leading politicians and lawyers such as Alun Jones QC of Great James Street Chambers.

 As well as supporting Du Justice, David is now focused on developing Sport Capital, sports finance, angel and seed investing, motivational speaking and his philanthropic activities.
-David spends much of his spare time with his family, recovering from his ordeal, practicing yoga and surfing in his beloved Cornwall where he is putting the finishing touches to his Dubai prison diaries.
+David spends much of his spare time with his family, recovering from his ordeal, practising yoga and surfing in his beloved Cornwall where he is putting the finishing touches to his Dubai prison diaries.